goblimey/learn-unix/README.md

 the software checks the result, marks the lesson and moves on to the next one.

-Although the result looks a little antiqu, learn has proved to be extremely valuable because it works by getting you to use real UNIX commands on a real UNIX system.
+Although the result looks a little antiquated, learn has proved to be extremely valuable because it works by getting you to use real UNIX commands on a real UNIX system.

-You can run learn on any laptop or desktop computer - a Windows PC, a Mac or whatever.
-I don't think it will run on a tablet.

-You may need to install some support software first, and the way you do that is different on each system.
-Once you've done that,
-the process is the same everywhere.

 ## Installation

+Whichever system you use to run the learn tool, it needs to run git and docker.
+The installation process for those is different on each system.
+Once you've installed them,
+the process of building and running the learn tool itself is the same everywhere.

+Docker runs under Windows 11 Home, recent versions of Windows 10 Home and under Windows Pro.
+To install it on Windows Home systems you also need to install the Windows Subsystem for Linux version 2 (WSL2).

+A Digital Ocean Droplet or an Amazon EC2 instance both provide a cloud server on which you can run Docker and therefore the learn tool.
+You need to control a cloud server from a local machine such as a laptop computer.
+If that's running Windows,
-You need to install git and Docker.
+you need to install git bash on it as shown below.

-Windows:
+### Windows Home

 [installing git](https://git-scm.com/download/win/)

+Install WSL2 as described [here](https://learn.microsoft.com/en-us/windows/wsl/install/).
+That needs you to run a DOS command window in admin mode: type "cmd" into the search box at the bottom of the screen, right click on the black icon that appears and choose "run as adminstrator".
+That starts the command window.
+Select it,
+type "wsl --install" into it (without the quotes) and press the enter key to run the command.

 [installing docker](https://docs.docker.com/desktop/install/windows-install/)

-Mac:
+### Apple Mac

 [installing git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)